cmsc426spring2019/cmsc426spring2019.github.io/project1.md

 <a name='problem'></a>
 ## What you need to do
 To make logistics easier, we have collected camera data from Nao robot on behalf of you and saved the data in the form of color images.
 Click [here](https://drive.google.com/file/d/17XiM86JqHqko4JC00-E4w4sPKnzh2iMz/view?usp=sharing) to download.
 The image names represent the depth of the ball from Nao robot in centimeters. **The test dataset is [here](https://drive.google.com/file/d/17tNn3YIVR-8kqoBgJNK58YY4UBnQmm4q/view?usp=sharing) to download**.

 <a name='pro'></a>
 ### Problem Statement
+0. Prepare the data: Extract the regions of the ball from each of the test images.
+For example, you can use the *roipoly* function to do so.
+The image points obtained this way are the data that you will use to train your color model.

-1. Write MATLAB code to cluster the orange ball using [Single Gaussian](https://cmsc426spring2019.github.io/colorseg/#gaussian) [30 points]
+1. Write MATLAB code to cluster the orange ball using a [Single Gaussian](https://cmsc426spring2019.github.io/colorseg/#gaussian) [30 points]
-2. Write MATLAB code to cluster the orange ball using [Gaussian Mixture Model](https://cmsc426spring2019.github.io/colorseg/#gmm) [40 points] and estimate the [distance](https://cmsc426spring2019.github.io/colorseg/#distest) to the ball [20 points].
+2. Write MATLAB code to cluster the orange ball using a [Gaussian Mixture Model](https://cmsc426spring2019.github.io/colorseg/#gmm) [40 points] and estimate the [distance](https://cmsc426spring2019.github.io/colorseg/#distest) to the ball [20 points].
 Also, plot all the GMM ellipsoids [10 points].

 You are **NOT** allowed to use any built-in MATLAB function(s) like `fitgmdist()` or `gmdistribution.fit()` for GMM.
 To help you with code implementation, we have given the pseudocode :-)

 <div class="fig fighighlight">